 - When and under what conditions will the children be spending time with the other parent?
-If you have good reasons to ask for conditions on visits for safety reasons (conditions like supervision by another family member or no use of alcohol or drugs during visitation), raise those issues with the other parent, the case manager or the Judge.
+If you have good reasons to ask for conditions on visits for safety reasons, raise those issues with the other parent, the case manager or the judge.
+Examples of special conditions include supervision by another family member or no use of alcohol or drugs during visitation.

 - How much child support will be paid?

-- How will you cover your child's health care expenses?
+- How will you cover your child’s health care expenses?
 Can either of you get medical insurance at work?
-Is your child eligible for public insurance (Dr. Dynasaur, Medicaid, VHAP, Green Mountain Care, or other state programs)?
-How will you share any unmet medical expenses?
+Is your child eligible for public insurance (Dr. Dynasaur, Medicaid, Green Mountain Care or other state programs)?
+How will you share medical expenses?

 Q. What is a parent coordinator?

-A. In cases where the parties cannot agree, the court can appoint a parent coordinator.
-This is to help the parents set up a schedule and follow the court's orders.
-The parent coordinators are specially trained to look out for the best interests of the child during a divorce or other family law case.
-The parent coordinator will talk to important people in the child's life and make a recommendation to the court about what would be the best parent-child contact schedule, or parenting plan.
+A. In rare cases where there is a lot of conflict between the parents, the court can appoint a parent coordinator.
+This is to help the parents set up a schedule and follow the court’s orders.
+The parent coordinators are specially trained to look out for the best interests of the child during a divorce or other family case.
+The parent coordinator will talk to important people in the child’s life and make a very detailed recommendation to the court about what would be the best parent-child contact schedule or parenting plan.